-- 26. There is the question as to whether this is the right site for the development.
+29. There is the question as to whether this is the right site for the development.
 Normally the redevelopment of a brown-field site would be the most logical approach to take - a complex of buildings has been associated with this site for a long time.
 Although, the remains of some of the buildings are not particularly obvious.
 The regional Archaeologist has indicated that the ruins represent a good example of an improvement period hill farm.
 The ruins are not scheduled or listed, and therefore do not have any statutory protection.
 An archaeological survey of the site was requested to obtain more information on what exists, and its value, and from that there needs to be some assessment of whether the ruins should be retained 'as is', or whether the best of the remaining features could be excavated and retained within the new development.
-An archaeological survey has been carried out and the Archaeologist advising Angus Council considers the development to be acceptable providing a watching brief is maintained by planning condition.
-In fact, the survey commissioned by the applicant has provided a useful information tool for the Royal Commission for Ancient and Historical Monuments of Scotland and a copy of the survey has been published on their web-site.
+An archaeological survey has been carried out and the Archaeologist advising Angus Council considers the development to be acceptable providing a watching brief is maintained by planning In fact, the survey commissioned by the applicant has provided a useful information tool for the Royal Commission for Ancient and Historical Monuments of Scotland (RCAHMS) and a copy of the survey has been published on their web-site.
 This in itself has added to the knowledge of the cultural history of this part of the National Park.
-A watching brief can be maintained during the works and it is important to note that any invasive archaeological investigation of the site would It must be recognised that result in its removal in any case. settlements and buildings evolve over time and with the lack of an objection from the County Archaeologist this is an opportunity to gain more information about the site while potentially adapting the site to a positive new building and economic proposal still associated with the land around it. - 27.
-The building will be in view from the road on the opposite side of the glen.
-However, in historic terms there was once a settlement in this area and the site is at the hub of a number of dry stone walls.
-The site is no more prominent than other sites would be on this side of the glen and in my view the building is of such a high quality, individual design that it would actually contribute positively to the landscape character of the area.
-Appropriate landscaping proposals have been provided up front. - 28.
-Some concern was raised with the applicants regarding the access track to the site and potential landscape impacts from any upgrading.
-A landscape assessment has been provided which shows that for much of the route the track runs alongside existing landscape features such as trees and dry stone walls.
-The track proposed will be 3 metres wide with a permeable crushed stone surface, drystone dyking adjacent to parts of the access track will be restored.
-The track will be more visible from surrounding hillsides than is currently the case.
-However, this would be the case with any route chosen to the site and it must be recognised that from time to time appropriate development can only be expected in an inhabited glen.
+A watching brief can be maintained during the works and it is important to note that any invasive archaeological investigation of the site would result in its removal in any case.
+Members will recall being sent the archaeological survey of the site by e-mail from the RCHAMS website.
+This is the work that Planning Officers requested and is the information that the Archaeologist has based his response of no objection to the scheme upon.